 4. Dedicate drawers to specific uses

-'If you store pots and pans in a drawer, stack them and use a lid holder to keep the lids together.'
+"For a spice drawer, I recommend using an expandable drawer organizer since those products can be moved around so much.
+If you store pots and pans in a drawer, stack them and use a lid holder to keep the lids together."

-Dunn adds 'My recommendation for best organizing kitchen drawers is to invest in drawer dividers.
-My favorites are bamboo because they're beautiful and sustainable... but plastic ones work too!’
+Dunn adds, "My recommendation for best organizing kitchen drawers is to invest in bamboo drawer dividers.
+They're beautiful and sustainable but plastic separators also on Amazon work too!"

-7. Make hard to reach areas functional with pull-out drawers
+5. Make hard to reach areas functional with pull-out drawers

-Rustling around for that particular pan at the back of the cupboard shouldn’t turn into a kitchen yoga mission!
-Instead, utilize every nook and organize your pantry with pull-out drawers that do the hard work for you.
+Rustling around for that particular pan at the back of the cupboard shouldn’t turn into an impromptu hot yoga class!

-9. Variety is the spice of (drawer) life
+6. Variety is the spice of (drawer) life

 Tired of rooting around in the cupboard for that ever-elusive spice?
 Get the tastebud sensations in marching order with some easy peasy spice rack ideas.

-10. Dedicate one drawer to linens for grab and go ease
+7. Dedicate one drawer to linens for grab and go ease

-Neatly fold kitchen tea towels and keep them alongside napkins and tablecloths in a dedicated linen drawer.
-These needn't be mixed with any other kitchen drawer items.
+Neatly fold kitchen towels and keep them alongside napkins and tablecloths in a dedicated linen drawer.
+These don't have to be mixed with any other kitchen drawer items.

 How do I organize my kitchen drawers once and for all?

-Isabelle Emond, real estate broker and owner, RE/MAX Ocean Surf and Sun (opens in new tab) advises: 'Separate drawers into zones.
-Washing, prepping, cooking, and baking are common tasks in the kitchen.
+"Separate drawers into zones," Isabelle Emond, real estate broker and owner, RE/MAX Ocean Surf and Sun advises "Washing, prepping, cooking, and baking are common tasks in the kitchen.
 There are various tools required to execute each activity — group all of the items you use for each of those separate tasks together for efficiency and time-saving."

-'Long utensils such as spatulas and serving spoons should be stored diagonally to make better use of drawer space.
-Storing long objects diagonally guarantees that they fit into the drawer and reduces the need for you to dig out what you need every time.'
+"Long utensils such as spatulas, serving spoons and tongs should be stored diagonally to make better use of drawer space," explains Emond.
+"Storing long objects diagonally guarantees that they fit into the drawer and reduces the need for you to dig out what you need every time."